byronbytes/Tasks/README.md

 ## Gallery
-These images were last taken on v2.2.0 The design may vary for newer versions.
+These images were last taken on v3.0.0 The design may vary for newer versions.
 You are allowed to distribute these screenshots for showcase purposes, it is also highly recommended.
+(I will post screenshots of the latest version later)

 ![image](https://user-images.githubusercontent.com/53088136/141648801-7305acfa-99f5-484a-a15c-123460dc999c.png)
 ![image](https://user-images.githubusercontent.com/53088136/141648811-f355bed2-afb1-44da-b011-3e0368fdd123.png)